SP5GW/RF_80m_NVIS_Dipole/README.md

 The main goal of this project was to evaluate how practical is to install dipol antenna as low as 1m above the ground.
 I wanted to test in particular:

-- quality of regional coverage (my goal was to test connectivity in the range of 0 to 500km)
+- quality of regional coverage (range of 0 to 500km)

-- ease of tunning such anntenna setup
+- tunning ease

 ## Design
 To build the anntenna I used 4mm2 insulated wire (Lgy4).
 Rough estimation of dimensions can be found using below formula: